xcart/xc5-manual/en/modules/canada_post/canada_post_admin_experience.md

 ![]({{site.baseurl}}/attachments/7505660/7602874.png?effects=drop-shadow)

 Here you can see the ID of the manifest into which the shipment was included.
-The "Document: <u>Artifact</u>" link allows you to save and print out the manifest without going to the CanadaPost manifests page.
+The "Document: Artifact" link allows you to save and print out the manifest without going to the CanadaPost manifests page.

 # Tracking shipments